AlexZie/rulebook_carla/README.md

 # Scenario
 A scenario describes the interaction of an autonomous agent with predefined obstacles.
 The course of this interaction is determined by the rulebook.
 All components for a scenario are defined in a JSON file.
+Scenarios are located in the scenarios folder.
 ```json
 "scenario": {
 		"id": 1,